Assiminee/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0,  9, 18, 27, 36, 45, 54, 63, 72, 81
 ```

-# 10. a + b
 ## [10-add.c](https://github.com/Assiminee/alx-low_level_programming/blob/main/0x02-functions_nested_loops/10-add.c)

 A C function that returns the sum of two integers.

-# 11. 98 Battery Street, the OG
 ## [11-print_to_98.c](https://github.com/Assiminee/alx-low_level_programming/blob/main/0x02-functions_nested_loops/11-print_to_98.c)

 A C program that prints all natural numbers from an input number to 98.

-# 12. The World looks like a multiplication-table, or a mathematical equation, which, turn it how you will, balances itself
 ## [100-times_table.c](https://github.com/Assiminee/alx-low_level_programming/blob/main/0x02-functions_nested_loops/100-times_table.c)

 A C program that prints the n times table, starting with 0.